 It should be no surprise to you that the world has gone digital.
-With Phoenix businesses ever increasing their resources, time and footprint online, there are some very real risks that you should be sure to consider when doing business via the internet.
-This consideration is especially important if your business takes credit/debit card payments through your website, keeps any personal client information such as medical records or social security numbers, or if you have a social media presence which could be hacked into.
+With Phoenix businesses ever-increasing their resources, time, and footprint online, there are some very real risks that you should be sure to consider when doing business via the internet.
+This consideration is especially important if your business takes credit/debit card payments through your website, keeps any personal client information such as medical records or social security numbers, or if you have a social media presence that could be hacked into.

 Though the most memorable examples of companies needing this type of coverage are big businesses, small businesses are certainly at risk.
 According to Symantec’s 2010 SMB Protection report, small businesses:

 - Sustained an average loss of $188,000 per breach

 - Comprised 73% of total cyber-crime targets/victims

 - Lost confidential data in 42% of all breaches

 - Suffered direct financial losses in 40% of all breaches

 It is important to be aware that Phoenix, AZ Cyber Liability Insurance is a unique policy that is not covered under a standard insurance product.
 It should be designed to meet your business’s specific needs but generally, it covers first-party and third-party risks.
 First-party coverage may cover items such as the loss of business income from a data breach, the cost to hire a firm to recover data from a computer infected with a virus or the cost to hire a firm to manage public relations after a breach has occurred.
 Third-party may cover items such as network security breaches or the costs resulting from a legal proceeding alleging the violation of privacy law.
 With how sophisticated cyber-crime has become, it can happen to your business despite your best efforts to stop it.